AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-develop-deploy-workflow.md

 ![Pro environment list](../../assets/pro-environments.png)

 These environments are `read-only`, accepting deployed code changes from branches pushed from your local workspace.
 See [Pro architecture](pro-architecture.md) for a complete overview of the Pro environments.
-See [Cloud Console](../project/overview.md#cloud-console) for an overview of the Pro environments list in the project view.
+See [[!DNL Cloud Console]](../project/overview.md#cloud-console) for an overview of the Pro environments list in the project view.

 The following graphic demonstrates the Pro develop and deploy workflow, which uses a simple, git-branching approach.
 You [develop](#development-workflow) code using an active branch based on the `integration` environment, _pushing_ and _pulling_ code changes to and from your remote, Active branch.
 You deploy verified code by _merging_ the remote branch to the base branch, which activates an automated [build and deploy](#deployment-workflow) process for that environment.